junsukha/neural-rendering/README.md

 + Some outputs are hidden by github thing.
 Original notebooks have outputs.
 + All the codes are based on MIT course assignments.
 I've done the work on my own.

 + Content of Multi-view geometry: Explore rigit-body transformations, camera parameters, and projections using pointcloud.
+Render a depth map, fuse multi-view depth into a single point cloud, compute epipolar lines.